LEAGUE / BOARD

 Answer: Not all football teams have cheerleaders.
 This is due to the registration numbers of football players compared to the registration numbers of cheerleaders.

-Question: When can our teams begin practice for 2014?
+Question: When can our teams begin practice?

 Question: How long is the season?
 How many games are played?
 Are there playoffs?
 Do all teams qualify for playoffs?